 Fomenting a love of reading in the next generation should be one of a parent’s highest goals.
 With a love of reading an intelligent child can learn almost anything needed to cope in life.
 Without it even the brightest cannot fend for themselves.

-I say sorry Jim, because Three Dog Night’s Shambala was part of an 8track of hits that they played at the Wichita County swimming pool (Leoti, KS) in 1976 (had to be 76.
+A friend of mine on Facebook posted a link to a version of Shambala a bit ago.
+I can (and do) appreciate his posts, but for me there is only one version of Shambala.
+I say sorry Jimin my comment on Facebook, because Three Dog Night’s Shambala was part of an 8-track of hits that they played at the Wichita County swimming pool (Leoti, KS) in 1976 (had to be 76.
 Summer of the bicentennial.
 Cross-country bicyclers hanging in the city park.
 Crazy year) and I had just learned to swim a few summers previously.
 Swimming was my first love, and I say that as someone who just celebrated his 25th year of marriage, to someone I’m still deeply in love with; but even so, swimming remains my first love, a communion with nature itself for me.

 Spending a carefree afternoon at the pool, eating icees and listening to music that wasn’t played anywhere else, as far as I could tell, was as close to pure joy that child me ever experienced.
 We waited for the pool to open, and for the weather to get warm enough that you didn’t freeze, and then every single day that I could get away, I’d ride my spyder down to the pool (got a ten speed later.
 Bicycling was my second love) and stay all day if I could get away with it.